 The Company, being strongly cash generative, adopts a policy of ensuring that most of its exposure to changes in interest rates on borrowings is on a floating rate basis.
-The interest rate profile of the Company relates to the BBBEE transaction where both the fair value of the investment on redeemable preference shares and corresponding liability (disclosed in other payables) have the same interest rate as an underlying input.
-At reporting date, the net liability of these instruments is R28,9 million (2022: net liability of R12,0 million) and the net impact of changes in the market interest rates will therefore be minor.
+The interest rate profile of the Company relates to bank balances.
+In the prior year, the interest rate profile of the Company related to the BBBEE transaction where both the fair value of the investment on redeemable preference shares and corresponding liability (disclosed in other payables) had the same interest rate as an underlying input.
+At reporting date the net asset of these instruments is R0,4 million (2023: net liability of R28,9 million) and the net impact of changes in the market interest rates will therefore be minor.

-An increase of 100 basis points in interest rates at the reporting date, calculated on the net closing balances (as mentioned above) and using simple interest for 12 months, would have decreased profit and equity by R0,3 million (2022: decreased by R0,1 million).
+An increase of 100 basis points in interest rates at the reporting date, calculated on the net closing balances (as mentioned above) and using simple interest for 12 months, would have decreased profit and equity by a negligible amount (2023: decreased by R0,3 million).
 A decrease of 100 basis points would have had the equal but opposite effect.
 This analysis assumes that all other variables, in particular foreign currency rates, remain constant.
-The analysis is performed on the same basis as for 2022.
+The analysis is performed on the same basis as for 2023.